 - Implement a Vote-By-Mail system – Forcing voters to take time off from work and their families to stand in long lines on a Tuesday is ineffective, insecure, and outdated.
 Sending ballots to voters at home and allowing them to mail it back on their own timeframe, or drop it off at a professionally staffed voting center would make voting more convenient.
 Voters could still vote in person or receive assistance at a voting center.

-- Provide Same Day Registration as a fail-safe to protect eligible voters from improper voter roll purges.
+- Provide Same Day Registration as a fail-safe in order to protect eligible voters from improper voter roll purges.

 - Improve/mandate poll worker training – Set and enforce standards for poll worker training to avoid lines and delays, and ensure eligible voters aren’t disenfranchised.